As the search for MND treatments and a cure continues, we’re investing in research and projects to support Australia’s MND community.

 These efforts aim to enhance the quality of life for Australians living with MND and their caregivers.

-Some of the key Care research projects funded by FightMND include:
+Some of the key Care projects funded by FightMND include:

-Each of these initiatives plays a vital role in supporting those living with MND, their families and caregivers.
+Each of these projects plays a vital role in supporting those living with MND, their families and caregivers.

 Meet our researchers